Shidacea/Shipectral/README.md

 In the future, Shipectral will take the place of the previous Shidacea C++ backend, which will allow for easier bindings and simplify the process of converting a Shidacea project to much more performant code.

+NOTE: Windows is currently not working properly, most likely due to https://github.com/crystal-lang/crystal/issues/9533 .

+Windows support will resume once this issue is properly patched out.

 # Features

 * Full mruby interpreter included